How to Make a DIY Bokashi Bin for Composting Food Scraps

 The Benefits of Anaerobic Composting

-While compost is primarily for the benefit of the garden, it would be remiss not to see how it helps up reduce the amount of waste from our homes.
+While compost is primarily for the benefit of the garden, it would be remiss not to see how it helps reduce the amount of waste from our homes.
 As mentioned earlier [in the book], in theory, anything of organic origin can be composted.
-Though some materials will take much longer to decompose or require more effort and maintenance — cutting down branches, etc.
+However, some materials will take much longer to decompose or require more effort and maintenance — cutting down branches, etc.

 Anaerobic Composting at Home